The Parable of Arable Land: Retrospective

-BrooklynVegan said in 2017: "It is a mesmerizing piece of work that is still startling to this day.
+In 2014, Dallas Observer stated "Parable of Arable Land, remains one of rock's most radical statements: thirteen tracks of art-ravaged pop and improvisational thunder that foresaw, not only all of DIY, noise and jazz rock, but also the blistering ferocity of Iggy Pop and the oblique eccentricities of Captain Beefheart".
+BrooklynVegan wrote in 2017, "It is a mesmerizing piece of work that is still startling to this day.
 Some have called it the American version of Piper at the Gates of Dawn which I wouldn’t say is too far fetched.
 Way ahead of its time."